lemieux/gti785-lab2-spec/README.md

 (name, localisation)

 ### POST /files/
+The file must be in the `file` variable in the payload.
 #### POST Data
 This call sends a file to the remote server
 Return transfer status (Success or failed)